-- the IPD Director and Deputy Director, who are ultimately responsible for all IPD activites and for the content contained in the published AMUN Chronicle; - Éditors, who are responsible for helping Reporters plan each issue of the AMUN Chronicle and write their articles; and - The Publisher, who is reponsible for taking the articles and laying them out into the template for the AMUN Chronicle.
+- The IPD Director and Deputy Director are responsible for overseeing all IPD activities and for the content of the published AMUN Chronicle. - Editors are responsible for helping Reporters plan each issue of the AMUN Chronicle and write their articles, lead press conferences, assist Representatives with submitting press releases and press con-ference requests. - The Publisher is responsible for taking the articles and laying them out into the template for the AMUN Chronicle.

-IPD Reporter meetings will occur in the Colorado Room, and IPD Reporters will have computers and printing facilities at their disposal.
+All IPD Reporter meetings will occur in the Colorado Room.
+IPD Reporters will have access to computers and printing facilities.
 The AMUN Secretariat reserves the final editorial rights for all content published in the AMUN Chronicle.